toaster-code/pip_my_levoit/driver.md

 3. The PM1003 sensor receives the request message and processes it.
 If the request is valid, the sensor sends a response message back to the Tasmota firmware containing the requested data.
 The response message has a specific format defined by the sensor's protocol.

 4. The Tasmota firmware receives the response message from the sensor and passes it to the PM1003Message class for parsing and validation.

-5. The Tasmota firmware can use the isvalid() method to check if the response message is valid.
-If the message is valid, the Tasmota firmware can use one of the parsing methods (e.g. parse_pm(), parse_serial_number(), parse_firmware_version()) to extract the relevant data from the message.
-If the message is invalid, the Tasmota firmware can use the inspect() method to determine the reason for the failure and take appropriate action.
+It then can use "isvalid()" method to check if the response message is valid.
+If the message is valid, the Tasmota firmware can use one of the parsing methods (e.g. "parse_pm()", "parse_serial_number()", "parse_firmware_version()") to extract the relevant data from the message.
+If the message is invalid, the Tasmota firmware can use the "inspect()" method to determine the reason for the failure and take appropriate action.

 # Extra
-- The get_color() method can be used to determine the color-coded level of the PM2.5 measurement based on the rules specified in the code.
+- The "get_color()" method can be used to determine the color-coded level of the PM2.5 measurement based on the rules specified in the code.